Probabilistic Radio-Visual Active Sensing for Search and Tracking: Numerical results

-As in Sec. \ref{subsec:proof_concept}, we compare RF+V, RF and V over a MC simulation with $N_{tests}=150$ tests of \mbox{$T_W=100$} iterations each.
-The belief map is approximated by \mbox{$N_s=500$} particles, initialized according to a uniform distribution over $\Pi$.
+\textbf{Setup parameters - } To capture the performance variability, numerical evaluation is performed through a Monte Carlo (MC) experiment, with $N_{tests} = 150$ tests of $T_W=100$ iterations each.
 The underlying target motion is simulated using a linear stochastic Markovian transition planar model

 The initial condition $\vect{p}_{0}$ is randomly changed at each MC test, as well as the platform initial planar position $\vect{c}_{\Pi,0}$.
 The process model is an unbiased random walk, the receiver sampling rate is $T_{\text{RF}}=10$ ($T_a=1$), the total available energy is fixed to $E_{tot}=300$, and the RSSI noise level is $\sigma_{\text{RF}}=3.5 \; [dBm]$.